 Improper Alignment

-Misaligned wheels wear tires unevenly, usually along one edge.
+Misalignment in the axle, suspension, or steering system can cause truck tires to wear unevenly, typically along one edge.
 This compromises handling and fuel efficiency.
-Regular wheel alignments help extend tire life and prevent costly replacements.
+Regular wheel alignments help extend life and prevent costly replacements.

 Irregular Rotation

 Skipping rotations leads to uneven tread wear, especially on steering and drive axles.
-Rotating tires every 10,000–12,000 km helps balance wear and boosts performance and longevity.
+Rotating heavy-duty truck tires every 10,000–13,000 km helps balance wear and boosts performance and longevity.

 Heat Build-up